devschooldevops/02_linux/4_service_management.md

 - introduced parallel processing of startup scripts
 - improved handling of service dependencies
 - it is backwards compatible with SysVinit scripts as described in the Linux Standard Base (LSB) specification
-- systemd is the first process that starts at boot and it is the last process that terminates at shutdown
+- systemd is the first process that starts at boot, and it is the last process that terminates at shutdown

 ### systemd Units
 systemd introduces the concept of **systemd units** and there are several types, such as a service unit, mount unit, socket unit and slice unit.
 Units are defined in unit configuration files, which include information about the unit type and its behavior.